PlainsightAI/filter-optical-character-recognition/README.md

-# 🔤 Optical Character Recognition (OCR) Filter
+# 🔤 TextScan

-**OCR Filter** is a modular [OpenFilter](https://github.com/PlainsightAI/openfilter)-based filter for extracting text from video frames using EasyOCR or Tesseract.
+**TextScan** is a modular [OpenFilter](https://github.com/PlainsightAI/openfilter)-based filter for extracting text from video frames using EasyOCR or Tesseract.

 It supports frame-by-frame OCR, optional skipping via metadata, and flexible deployment as part of OpenFilter pipelines.